Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 ## The goal of the init process

 The init process is the more inportant software running on your system.
-It's goal is to start everything up as it has to be for your system to work properly.
+Its goal is to start everything up in order for your system to work properly.
 It will manage everything, report errors (and maybe act regarding them) and supervise everything.
 When a process will get orphaned (because its father process, the one which started it, exits or dies), init will automatically become its father process.